DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Dataset Descriptions

 \subsection{CelebA}

-CelebA consists of 202,599 images of celebrity faces, of which we use 162,770 images for meta-training and 19,962 images for meta-testing, leaving 19,687 images for meta-validation for a subset of approaches.
-Note that this is the conventional split when experimenting with CelebA.
+CelebA consists of 202,599 images of celebrity faces, of which we follow the conventional split and use 162,770 images for meta-training and the remaining images for meta-testing.
 Each image has a resolution of 178$\times$218 pixels with RGB color channels.
 We conduct a cropping around the face regions in these images before feeding them into each model, for both meta-training and meta-testing.

 The images in the dataset include 40 binary factors of variations.
-Instead of listing out all these 40 factors, in \cref{tab:celeba}, we only list the binary attributes reserved for meta-testing few-shot learning tasks under each attribute split setup.
+Instead of listing out all these 40 factors, in \Cref{tab:celeba}, we only list the binary attributes reserved for meta-testing few-shot learning tasks under each attribute split setup.
 The remaining attributes were used for constructing meta-training tasks exclusively for supervised baselines.